 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||1.1%|

 Online Political Science & Government Programs

-In 2018-2019, 1,312 schools offered a political science program of some type.
+In the 2018-2019 academic year, 1,312 schools offered some type of political science and government program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||1||0|